Anthony Easthope asks,

 Not everyone will answer their name

-However, as we’ve seen, this all depends on the baby being welcomed into the world of its caregivers.
+However, as we’ve seen, this all depends on the baby entering the world of its caregivers.

 There’s no guarantee that this will happen or will happen consistently: not everyone answers their name when called.